01 of 08

 It's easy to misjudge your distance from that looming attraction on the Las Vegas Strip.
-You think it's only a few blocks in front of you.
-In reality, it's more than a mile away.
-And you'll be walking back more than a mile, too.
+You think it's only a few blocks in front of you, but in reality, it's more than a mile away.
+And you'll be walking back more than a mile.

 Normally, this wouldn't be worth mentioning.
 But remember that Las Vegas sits in the middle of a desert, where temperatures can sap energy and promote dehydration in less time than many expect.

-There is good public transportation here.
-So grab a bottle of water and explore to your heart's content -- just be sure to adjust to the distances and conditions.Continue to 8 of 8 below.
+There are quality public transportation options here.
+So grab a bottle of water and explore to your heart's content—just be sure to adjust to the distances and conditions.Continue to 8 of 8 below.

 08 of 08